brunapearson/mtrl-auto-uav/README.md

 ### Simulator

+**n_predictions[n]**

+Here you can define how many *predictions* should be computed by the network.
+At each iteration, one set of predicted values for waypoints (x,y,z) and orientations are outputted.

 **behaviour [search,flight]**

 Here the behaviour of the UAV can be defined either as *search* or *flight*.
 In the *search* mode, the UAV navigational change in *x* and *y* directions are increased, which results in a wider angular rotation of the head.
 In contrast, when the behaviour is set to *flight* the predicted values are smoothed, which reduces the angular rotation of the head.
 During the production of this paper, all test were carried using the *search* mode.

+**start position [-100,100]***

+Here the starting position of the drone can be defined by assigning a value for the *x*,*y*,*z* coordinates.
+We recommend these value to be between -100 and 100.

+**smoothness [-2.0,2.0]**

+When using the flight mode, you can also define the smoothness of the flight in the x,y and z directions.
+We recommend using values between -2.0 and 2.0.

 ```
 $ python test_mtrl.py n_predictions behaviour x y z smoothness_x smoothness_y smoothness_z